 Conclusion | Increasing VPN Connection Speeds

-The first 2 strategies outlined in this article speak specifically to these components.
+The first two strategies outlined in this article speak specifically to these components.
 If those strategies fail, attempt one of the remaining three.
 Even if you feel it is cumbersome to follow any of these strategies, I would suggest it’s worth trying.

 Do you have any other tips for increasing your VPN connection speeds?
 Let us know in the comment section below.